abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 This is a significant difference from Ember classic as well as other observer-based systems.
 For today, I want to emphasize two differences in particular:

 1. First, in Ember classic, the combination of dependent key observation and two-way binding meant anyone could *make* any piece of data in the system reactive.
 This made it impossible to know where a given piece of data was updated without reading *all* of the code which referred to the object at all.
 It also meant that reactivity was not a function of the data, but a function of who *used* the data, and how.
-I would say that this is the definition of defeating local reasoning, except that the second piece was even *worse* for local reasoning.
+I would say that this is the definition of defeating local reasoning about reactivity, except that the second piece was even *worse*!

 2. That second problem was observers.
 An observer, like a computed property, could be triggered by changes to *any* data in the system… but then it could also go trigger *further* updates to state, or perform arbitrary tasks, or do… anything.
 With Ember’s classic observers system, it was impossible to know what all you were kicking off with a single `this.set`.
 Infamously, you could pretty easily get yourself into infinite loops where one `set` could trigger an observer which triggered another `set` and so on forever.
 What’s more, this wasn’t limited to explicit use of observers: the classic lifecycle hooks like `didReceiveAttrs` had exactly the same kinds of issues.
 And again: the only way to know was to read through every single place that the data was used in any way (direct or indirect).
 Good luck!